 EPS is part of a joint lab safety committee with the Physics Department and the LISE research building.
 The committee meets on the 3rd Wednesday of each month at noon during the academic year in the EPS Faculty Lounge on the 4th floor of Hoffman Labs.
 Anyone with an interest in lab safety is welcome!
-Please see the file below for the most recent meeting minutes.

 Each EPS research lab has a designated safety representative who is responsible for safety orientation of new lab members, coordinating lab inspections, conveying safety-related information to the lab group members, and overseeing chemical waste disposal.
 Please feel free to contact them with any safety related questions or comments for these labs.